s-nobakht/awesome-conversational-information-retrieval/README.md

 This document is a curated list of awesome articles, tutorials, libraries, webpages, etc., about conversational information retrieval, search, and recommendation.
 This page is a hand-picked and shortened list of the vast amount of related content published worldwide.
-There is also a [timeline](TIMELINE.md) that tries to capture any events related to CIR/CIS.
+There is also a [timeline](TIMELINE.md) that tries to capture any entities related to CIR/CIS.